MMunibas/N3-PESs/STD-NN-PIP/README.md

 Contains the dataset, scripts for pre-processing the dataset, training and evaluation of the STD-NN model on the PIP-PES [[1]](#1).

+First, create a folder named "DataAE" here and unzip everything inside "DataAE.zip" into it.

 ## References
 <a id="1">[1]</a>
 Varga, Zoltan and Truhlar, Donald G. (2021).